napuzba/xpiks-website/_tutorials/batch-basic.md

 order: 1
 ---

 If you're in the <a href="{{site.url}}/tutorials/interface-mainview/">main view</a> you can select files and press "Edit" button.
 This is how you start editing multiple files at once.
+In order to apply changes you press "Save" button.

 <p>
   <img alt="Multiple editing" src="{{site.url}}/images/tutorials/getting-started/multiple-view-editing.gif" class="small-12 large-12" />